Purpose of the Illinois Institute of Technology Undergraduate Bulletin

 Any student, applicant, or employee of Illinois Institute of Technology who believes that he or she has received inequitable treatment because of discrimination violating the university’s stated policy of equal opportunity in employment and in education should communicate, either in writing or in person, with the Director, Equal Employment Opportunity and Affirmative Action, IIT Tower, Illinois Institute of Technology.

-For descriptions of graduate programs and courses, see the IIT Bulletin: Graduate Programs or visit the website web.iit.edu/gaa.
+For descriptions of graduate programs and courses, see the Illinois Tech Bulletin: Graduate Programs or visit the website web.iit.edu/gaa.
 For descriptions of law programs and courses, see the Chicago-Kent College of Law website (kentlaw.iit.edu).

 The information in this bulletin is subject to change without notice.
 Changes will be duly published.
 See iit.edu.